binary-river/tips/bash-tips.md

 `food=(chicken pizza hamburger cheese)`<br>
 `echo ${food[1]}`, `echo ${food[2]}`, `echo ${food[*]}`<br>
  : You can declare array variable using () and each elements separated by space.<br>
 Like other languages, index starts from zero, you can get elements by their index.
-And star(*) allow you to get all elements the array has separated by space
+And star(*) allows you to get all elements the array has separated by space
 <br><br>

 ### curl